Tales (video game): Characters

-Other notable characters in the game are Dante, Athena, Ninsun, Enkidu, and Bellerophon.

 Development

 Tales was developed by Ape Marina, a small development team inspired by the works of Sierra and Lucasarts.
 The project was led by creators Andrea Ferrara and Giovanni Ottomano.
 Mark Lovegrove functioned as executive producer.

 An early version of the game was awarded an AGS Award for Best Demo in 2014.

 On November 4, 2016, the official launch trailer was released on YouTube.
 November 14, 2016, release date was announced in early October 2016.

 Soundtrack

 The Tales – Original Videogame Soundtrack is created by musician Luigi Di Guida.
 Each tale within the game has its specific musical influence, from the renaissance, medieval to Arabic.
 The soundtrack contains 23 tracks with 50 minutes of original music and is available in MP3 format.
 A copy of the OST is included with each version of the game.

 Reception

 Tales received mostly positive reviews from critics, with praise given to its humorous depiction of classic stories, its use of puzzles and its non-linear gameplay.
 Aggregating review website GameRankings rated the videogame at 80%.
 In 2017 the game was nominated for 7 AGS Awards, including Best Game Created with AGS, Best Gameplay, Best Puzzles, and Best Voice Acting.

 AdventureGamers awarded it 4 out of 5, specifically praising the graphics and artwork, saying "Every pixel has been crafted with care, making for lush, detailed backgrounds and nicely animated characters".
 The review also praises the fun gameplay with the dialogue puzzles, minigames, and riddles, while noting the handling of the inventory can be quite frustrating at times.
 Despite small technical issues AdventureGamers recommendsTales, saying: "If you like myths and literature, meaty puzzles, or even just playing with Thor's hammer and Jack's beanstalk, this game comes heartily recommended".

 FutureSack praised about the story-line and humor of Tales, writing: "There are plenty of jokes for all ages to enjoy" and "It's great to see something suitable for the whole family".

 ITC scored the game 4 out of 5 stars, praising the mythological basis of the plot, non-linear gameplay, and voice-acting, saying "Tales is a recommendation to all fans of classic adventure games".

 Testiversum scored the game 8.1/10, the reviewer wrote "Tales is a clear recommendation for all point-and-click friends.
 An interesting story, exciting gameplay, and challenging puzzles hide behind a slightly too typical sounding title", noting the technical aspects of the picture are slightly blocky and the resolution quite low.